Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 - Coming from the east via San Bernardino Freeway (10) turn south on the Orange Freeway (57) to Imperial Highway and travel west on Imperial Highway (approximately nine miles) to Biola Avenue, then turn left on Biola Avenue.

-Athletic and recreational facilities have grown and been upgraded, including a completely refurbished swimming pool; six lighted tennis courts, softball and baseball diamonds; lighted outdoor courts for basketball and sand volleyball; an archery range; a well-equipped fitness center; and expanded gymnasium, and a natural turf soccer practice field.
-An innovative addition in 2004 was a raised synthetic turf soccer field with a three-lane, all-weather jogging track around it and a 500-car parking garage below.
+Athletic and recreational facilities have grown and been upgraded, including a completely refurbished swimming pool; eight lighted tennis courts, softball and baseball diamonds; lighted outdoor courts for basketball and sand volleyball; an archery range; a well-equipped fitness center; an expanded gymnasium, and a natural turf soccer practice field.
+An innovative addition in 2004 was a raised synthetic turf soccer field with a five-lane, all-weather jogging track around it and a 500-car parking garage below.
 The field is lit for night play.
 In addition to more than 15 acres of recreational facilities on campus, there are off-campus facilities in the 105-acre La Mirada Regional Park, just across La Mirada Boulevard from the Biola campus.

 Biola offers courses for many programs at various extension sites including: